KeychainMDIP/kc/doc/deployment_guide.md

 ### Basic Tests and Common Links

-The MDIP Gatekeeper offers a developer-friend identity wallet on port 4224 that can be used to interact with the protocol.
+The MDIP Gatekeeper offers a developer-friend identity wallet on port `4224` that can be used to interact with the protocol.

 ![Screenshot 2024-10-28 at 17 09 19](https://github.com/user-attachments/assets/6763e0a6-706b-418f-bd28-33efa6ea0cca)

-Most of the Keymaster functions are available over the Keymaster WebUI.
-Documentation for the Keymaster WebUI is available on the [keychain.org](https://keychain.org/docs/keychain/clients/webui/) website.
+Most of the Keymaster functions are available over the Keymaster web UI.
+Documentation for the Keymaster web UI is available in the [Keymaster Web UI](/docs/keychain/clients/webui/) section.

 #### Private Server-Side Wallet

 MDIP is a peer-to-peer system.
-Interactions between human users and server hosts are
+Interactions between human users and server hosts are:

 - Keymaster Private Wallet (web and cli)
 - Gatekeeper API (private or public)